 The Liber Institute will build the leadership capacity of students, families, and educators to redesign the cultural and instructional practices of schools and the communities that surround them.
 Our work is predicated on recognizing the values, knowledge, and culture of a community as strengths, and positioning school leaders, teachers, students, and families as the architects of transformation.

-The Institute organizes its work in three interwoven strands: a transformational leadership academy for school leaders rooted in the wisdom and experience of the NYC Leadership Academy; culturally responsive teaching fellowship for teachers; and a design lab focused on incubating local approaches to building more equitable schools and institutions.
+The Institute organizes its work in three interwoven strands: a transformational leadership academy for school leaders rooted in the wisdom and experience of the NYC Leadership Academy; a culturally responsive teaching fellowship for teachers; and a design lab focused on incubating local approaches to building more equitable schools and institutions.
 I would like to use the rest of this blog to introduce our principal work.

 I am excited by and grateful for the support we’re receiving from the NYC Leadership Academy as we launch an academy for school leaders as part of the Liber Institute.